TeamHG-Memex/agnostic/docs/overview.rst

    downgrade().)*

-As if you didn't have already have enough complex things to learn, memorize, and operate, these migration systems expect you read 100 pages of documentation just so you can manage migrations.
-Hopefully you're not thinking about using a different ORM or programming language on your next project — you'll have to learn a whole new migrations system, too!
+As if you didn't have already have enough complex things to learn, memorize, and operate, these migration systems expect you to read 100 pages of documentation just so you can manage migrations.
+Hopefully you're not thinking about using a different ORM or programming language on your next project—you'll have to learn a whole new migrations system, too!

 **In contrast, consider Agnostic:**

+* Open source.
 * Lightweight.
+* Not tied to a specific programming lanuage.
+* Not tied to a specific ORM.
+* Not tied to a specific database system.
 * Migrations written in pure SQL.
 * No configuration files.
-* Don't have to generate scaffolding.
-* Simple enough to completely understand how it works.
-* Flexible enough to fit a lot of different workflows.
-* Not tied to a specific programming lanuage.
-* Not tied to a specific ORM.
-* Not tied to a specific database.
 * High automated test coverage.
-* Open source.

-Agnostic is the last migrations system you'll ever learn.
+Agnostic is a migrations system you can use on all of your projects.

 License
 -------